Policy-as-Prompt: Turning AI Governance Rules into Guardrails for AI Agents: Experimental Setup and Results

-Policy enforcement was tested on a separate set of models: Qwen 3 1.7B (Thinking Mode) \citep{yang2025qwen3technicalreport}, GPT-4o \citep{openai2024openaio1card}, and Gemma 3 1B\citep{gemmateam2025gemma3technicalreport}.
+\textbf{POLICY-AS-PROMPT-GEN Analysis:} Policy enforcement was tested on a separate set of models: \texttt{Qwen 3 1.7B (Thinking Mode)} \citep{yang2025qwen3technicalreport}, \texttt{GPT-4o} \citep{openai2024openaio1card}, and \texttt{Gemma 3 1B}\citep{gemmateam2025gemma3technicalreport}.
 For specialized data classification tasks within this framework, we employed Small Language Models (SLMs), leveraging their established effectiveness and low latency, which helps to quickly run policies in real-time.

-Both policies were judged \texttt{request review} by security engineers and deployed after minimal changes, saving time for the security team.
-POLICY-AS-PROMPT-GEN was evaluated on functional correctness by integrating generated prompts into target LLMs and testing with 100 gold inputs and outputs.
+Both policies were judged \texttt{request review} by security engineers as part of our evaluation and deployed after minimal changes, saving time for the security team. \texttt{POLICY-AS-PROMPT-GEN} was evaluated on functional correctness by integrating generated prompts into target LLMs and testing with 100 gold inputs and outputs.
 Tests included both standard and adversarial cases (e.g., prompt injection, toxic content).
-Evaluation focused on accuracy of \texttt{INVALID}/\texttt{VALID} classifications, with defaults of \texttt{INVALID} $\Rightarrow$ \textbf{BLOCK} and \texttt{VALID} $\Rightarrow$ \textbf{ALLOW}, unless otherwise specified.
+Evaluation focused on accuracy of \texttt{OOD}/\texttt{ID} classifications, with defaults of \texttt{OOD} $\Rightarrow$ \textbf{BLOCK} and \texttt{ID} $\Rightarrow$ \textbf{ALLOW}, unless otherwise specified.
+While accuracies in the ~70-73\% range for \texttt{GPT-4o} (Table~\ref{tab:acc-app-model}) are not perfect, they demonstrate significant utility in a real-world context.
+The system acts as a "default-deny" guardrail: its primary value is in successfully blocking a high percentage of malicious or non-compliant inputs (true positives for \texttt{OOD}) before they reach the agent, drastically reducing the attack surface.
+This level of accuracy is highly effective as a first-line defense, flagging ambiguous cases for human review, which is a significant improvement over manual, post-hoc auditing.
 A limitation is that prompt tuning emphasized GPT models, potentially contributing to performance gaps.